 Why hire our law firm for your H1B visa?

 Keshab has successfully handled over 75,000+ H1B visas.
 He has extensive experience in dealing with complex H-1B visa matters including successfully responding to difficult Request for Additional Evidence (RFEs).
 Has represented 100s of corporations and thousands of individuals.
 Call us at 2125716002 or send an email to [email protected]

 Your spouse and children below 21 are eligible for the dependent H-4 Visa.

-H-4 Spouses can apply for H-4 EAD so long as your spouse's I-140 has been approved.
+H-4 derivative spouses can apply for H-4 EAD so long as your spouse's I-140 has been approved.